microsoft/query-builder-for-digital-twins/README.md

 - Enum values have EnumMember attributes mapping to the DTDL model enum values.
 - Models have references to their relationships and the relationship classes extend BasicRelationship class supplied by ADT SDK.
 - C# relationship classes set Name property at construction.
-  > Note: It's important to understand this because of the distinction in behavior between the Typed and Dynamic query builders.
-In the Dynamic query builder, you'll need to be cognizant of the json representation of the property name, whereas in the Typed query builder, this is taken care of for you.
+  > Note: It's important to understand this because of the distinction in behavior between the Typed and Dynamic flows.
+In the Dynamic flow, you'll need to be cognizant of the json representation of the property name, whereas in the Typed flow, this is taken care of for you.

 ___

 ## Typed Samples

-Here are some samples of how the Typed QueryBuilder can be used to construct complex queries:
+Here are some samples of how the Typed flow can be used to construct complex queries:

 ```csharp
 var query = QueryBuilder